 - Language: Dutch or English, depending on the composition of the group.
 The required reading material is in English

 - COVID-19: VU Amsterdam follows the advice of the RIVM for public health.
-Lectures will be physical as soon as measures allow.
+At this moment, we are planning physical classes from September 2021.